kunWangkun/d2SBin/README.md

   	-e, --eva_output_dir: the path of evaluation file.
 - Usage:

-	If the output of binning is one file with contigs ID and binning result labels, you can use the option *-c*. e.g:
+	For the Format1 output(.txt file with contigs ID and binning result label), you can use the option *-c* to evaluate the result. e.g:

      *`$ python evaluation.py -c d2SBin.k6.r0.txt -t real_label.txt -e ./eva`*

-	If the output of binning are files with sequences from same bins, you can create a list file and use the option *-l* to evaluate the result. e.g:
+	As for the Format2 (fasta files with sequence from same bins), you can create a list file and use the option *-l* . e.g:

 	*`$ ls /home/.../Binning.output*.fasta > output_file_list.txt`*